X: The Unheard Music

 X: The Unheard Music is a 1986 rockumentary film directed by W.T.
 Morgan about the Los Angeles punk band X.

 The film stars John Doe, Exene Cervenka, Billy Zoom, and D.J.
 Bonebrake.

-X: The Unheard Music was filmed by Angel City Productions between 1980 and 1985 in around Los Angeles.
+It was filmed by Angel City Productions between 1980 and 1985 in around Los Angeles.
 Post-production was completed almost five years to the month after shooting began.